apereo/cas/docs/cas-server-documentation/ticketing/Cassandra-Ticket-Registry.md

 Cassandra integration is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-cassandra-ticket-registry" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-cassandra-ticket-registry" %}

 This registry stores tickets in [Apache Cassandra](http://cassandra.apache.org/) instances.
 Tickets are expected to be found/stored in a `castickets` table with a default write consistency of `LOCAL_QUORUM` and read consistency of `ONE`.